Theories of Liability

 I might have been in the truck’s blind spot.
 Will that hurt my case?

-Although there are significant blind spots on all sides of a tractor-trailer, the truck driver trains clear to blind spots and change lanes cautiously.
-Regardless of whether you were driving in a blind spot, you may have a valid claim,
+Although there are significant blind spots on tractor-trailers, drivers are trained on how to deal with these blind spots and must change lanes cautiously.
+Regardless of whether you were driving in a blind spot, you may have a valid claim.

 Truck Accident Injuries Can Change Your Life